ahendricks1/CS61_Handbook/linked_list.md

 # Linked List

-A linked list is an unordered list of items with the first item being referred to as the head, and the rest as the tail.
-Two types of linked lists exist: Singly Linked, in which one node refers to the next, and Doubly linked, where each node can refer to the previous and next node.
+A linked list is an unordered list of elements with the first item being referred to as the head, and the rest as the tail.
+Linked lists are not contiguous in memory, each node only knows the location of the next node.
+Two types of linked lists exist: Singly Linked, in which one node refers to the next, and Doubly linked, where each node refers to the previous and next node.

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a linked list looks like this:

 \[sketch or diagram\]